TrildaDevCenter-KMP-CMP/kotlin-library-template/README.md

 ## 🚀 Features

-- **Quick Start:** No complex setup required.
+- **⏩️ Quick Start:** No complex setup required.
 Simply fork this template, adjust the settings, and start coding.
-- **Modular Structure:** Designed from the ground up to support splitting your library into multiple smaller libraries, enabling more granular access and flexibility for users of your project.
+- **🧱 Modular Structure:** Designed from the ground up to support splitting your library into multiple smaller libraries, enabling more granular access and flexibility for users of your project.
-- **Powered by Kotlin Multiplatform:** Offers full flexibility in choosing your target platforms
+- **🌈 Powered by Kotlin Multiplatform:** Offers full flexibility in choosing your target platforms
-- **Automated Publishing:** Fully configured Gradle setup for publishing to Maven Central or other package repositories.
+- **📦 Automated Publishing:** Fully configured Gradle setup for publishing to Maven Central or other package repositories.
+- **🗽 CI independent:** Every crucial task like build, test, release and version catalog update can be executed manually via Gradle tasks.
-- **Best Practices Included:**
+- **🔋 Best Practices Included:**
     - [x] [Explicit API mode](https://kotlinlang.org/docs/whatsnew14.html#explicit-api-mode-for-library-authors) to enforce visibility to be specifically declared.
     - [x] Automatic versioning following [Semantic Versioning](https://semver.org/) principles.
     - [x] [Gradle version catalog](https://docs.gradle.org/current/userguide/version_catalogs.html) for easy and clean cross module dependency management.